ju-c-lopes/model-blog-platform/README.md

 <figcaption>Password Validation using Javascript</figcaption>
 </figure><br><br>

+---

+## Front-end password check

-<p>This functionality checks if the password contain Upper character, Number, Special character, and length between 10 and 16 characters.</p>
+> This functionality checks if the password contain Upper character, Number, Special character, and length between 10 and 16 characters.
-<p>Beyond that, finish register button is activated only if this requirements are accomplished and the first password and the confirmation are the same.</p>
+> Beyond that, finish register button is activated only if this requirements are accomplished and the first password and confirmation are the same.
+> However, this doesn't prevent malicious user modify the function through DevTools and submit an unsafe password, therefore we worked to prevent bad requests

+---

+## Backend password check

+> To prevent these possible bad requests, we validate passwords submited into a view, checking the requirements, registring only if requirements were accomplished
+> The view were tested, checking if it works appropriately

+---